How Green Finance Is Shaping the Future of the Global Economy

 The Mechanics of the Green Shift

-Green finance is broadly defined as any structured financial activity - including investments, loans, and bonds - specifically created to ensure a positive environmental and social outcomes.
+Green finance is broadly defined as any structured financial activity - including investments, loans, and bonds - specifically created to ensure positive environmental and social outcomes.
 This includes financing projects that reduce greenhouse gas emissions, promote renewable energy, support sustainable land use, and protect biodiversity.

-The market has rapidly developed a robust toolkit of instruments to channel capital toward these goals.
+Over the last few decades, the market has rapidly developed a robust toolkit of instruments to channel capital toward these goals.
 The most prominent amongst them are listed below.

 Financial Instruments